 After breakfast, you will leave Manang and begin trekking toward the higher alpine section of the Annapurna Circuit.
 From this point onward, the trail becomes more gradual, allowing your body to continue adjusting to the increasing altitude.

-The path climbs steadily above the Marshyangdi Valley, passing through Tengi village, a small settlement located just above Manang.
+The path climbs steadily above the Marsyangdi Valley, passing through Tengi village, a small settlement located just above Manang.
 As you move higher, the landscape becomes more open and rugged, with fewer trees and wider views of the mountains, a small settlement .

 Continuing along the trail, you will reach the small settlement of Gunsang, where you may take a short rest while enjoying views of the surrounding peaks.
 From here, the route follows the valley toward Yak Kharka through alpine meadows and grazing lands.